ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `collector_config`: The {{!HPKE=RFC9180}} configuration of the collector (described in
   {{hpke-config}}); see {{compliance}} for information about the HPKE configuration algorithms.
-* `vdaf_verify_param`: The aggregator's VDAF verification parameter output by the setup algorithm computed jointly by the aggregators before the start of the DAP protocol {{?VDAF=I-D.draft-irtf-cfrg-vdaf-00}}).
-[OPEN ISSUE: This is yet to be specified.
+* `vdaf_verify_key`: The VDAF verification key shared by the aggregators.
+This key is used in the aggregation sub-protocol ({{aggregate-flow}}).
+[OPEN ISSUE:
+  The manner in which this key is distributed may be relevant to the VDAF's security.
 See issue#161.]

 The helper stores a bearer token used to authenticate HTTP requests from the leader.
 Likewise, the leader stores a bearer token to authenticate HTTP request